 Please note that this page relates to Erasmus study visits (to universities abroad).
 If you are planning to go on an Erasmus traineeship (work placement), please go to the Erasmus Traineeship web page.

-I’m an NUI Galway student due to study abroad under the Erasmus Programme for a semester or year beginning in 2020.
+I’m an NUI Galway student due to study abroad under the Erasmus Programm during the Academic Year 2020/21.
 Is this still possible?

 Documents available to download